cwu155/MKS22X-FinalProject/README.md

 ---

 ### **Bugs**
-- Dragon doesn't move when key is pressed
+- Dragon will jump up slower every time the up key is pressed...

 ---